leandro68/node.mongo.docker.test/README.md

 - .gitignore
     this files is not used due to the absence of sensitive data like password, usernames...
 - Dockerfile
-    with this file I made the node, mongo and mongoexpress docker images
+    with this file you can make the node, mongo and mongoexpress docker images
 - mongo.yaml
     this file used with docker-compose contains the config to start containers and the volume